 Rental life offers many perks.
-You aren't responsible for repairs, you don't have to pay property taxes, and you are not committed to a long-term mortgage.
+You aren't responsible for repairs, don't have to pay property taxes, and are not committed to a long-term mortgage.

 Unfortunately, rental life has many downsides as well.
-The landlord can choose to unexpectedly raise your rent for next year.
+The landlord can choose to raise your rent for next year unexpectedly.
 However, you have a voice.
-And, your voice can help persuade a landlord to make changes.
+And your voice can help persuade a landlord to make changes.

 If you've recently learned that your rent will be increasing, consider writing a letter to your landlord.
 By kindly and considerately sharing your thoughts, your landlord might reconsider the rent increase or offer you a one-time discount.
-More than likely your letter will be ignored, but it is worth a try.
+Your letter will likely be ignored, but it is worth a try.